d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 ## Summary

 * Language models estimate the joint probability of a text sequence.
+* $n$-grams provide a convenient model for dealing with long sequences by truncating the dependence.
+* There is a lot of structure but not enough frequency to deal with infrequent word combinations efficiently via Laplace smoothing.
-* To train language models, we can randomly sample pairs of input sequences and label sequences in minibatches.
+* To train language models, we can randomly sample pairs of input sequences and target sequences in minibatches.

 ## Exercises

+1. Suppose there are $100,000$ words in the training dataset.
+How much word frequency and multi-word adjacent frequency does a four-gram need to store?
 1. How would you model a dialogue?
 1. What other methods can you think of for reading long sequence data?
 1. Consider our method for discarding a uniformly random number of the first few tokens at the beginning of each epoch.